nextflow-io/training/docs/nf_customize/05_tools.md

 !!! question "Exercise"

-    Find out what nf-core commands and options are available using the `nf-core --help` option.
+    View nf-core commands and options are available using the `nf-core --help` option.

 ## `nf-core list`